PROFINET growth continues to accelerate year over year across all industry verticals. Read about the technology below that fuels this success.

 - A member-maintained on-line product database at www.profibus.com

-- Electronic newsletters such as PROFInews and PROFInews North America with large distribution lists which can be used to promote your product widely and generate sales leads
+- Electronic newsletters such as PROFINEWS with large distribution lists which can be used to promote your product and generate sales leads

-- The opportunity to upload member press releases to the PI North America website
+- Feature member press releases in the PI North America website

 These services are free to members.
 Your local Regional PI Association office (that’s PI North America in North America) will also be able to help by offering the chance to advertise and to exhibit at regional events.
 The advertising and exhibiting opportunities in North America are detailed here.
 Most of these are excellent ways to meet new customers and to network with like-minded PROFINET people.